adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 title: "This class is a direct continuation of the previous class",
 type: :warning,
 description: ~H"""
 If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
-If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code>`git clone https://github.com/adopt-liveview/first-crud.git --branch my-first- liveview-project-done`</code>.
+If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code>`git clone https://github.com/adopt-liveview/first-crud.git --branch my-first-liveview-project-done`</code>.
 """
 } %% .callout